Freezer Lid is Sealing - Forming Frost - Chest Freezer

 Has the lid been open for an extended time?

-• Keeping the lid open for an extended time will allow excess moisture into the freezer, potentially creating frost.
+- Keeping the lid open for an extended period will allow excess moisture to enter the freezer, potentially creating frost.

-• Be aware the freezer will warm when the lid is open for an extended time.
+- Be aware that the freezer will warm when the lid is open for an extended time.

-• Be aware the freezer will warm when the lid is opened often
+- Be aware that the freezer will warm up when the lid is opened often

 Does the freezer need to be defrosted?

-Most freezers need to be manually defrosted and are not equipped with an automatic defrost cycle.
+Most freezers require manual defrosting and are not equipped with an automatic defrost cycle.
 Below are some recommendations on when to defrost the freezer.
-See your Owner's Manual to see if your freezer needs to be manually defrosted or is a frost-free freezer.
+Refer to your Owner's Manual to determine if your freezer requires manual defrosting or is a frost-free model.

 Still need help?
 Contact us or schedule service.